-If the UPU's Integrated Product Plan is adopted at the 26th UPU Congress in Istanbul in September 2016, then it's goodbye to "letters" and "parcels", and hello to "postal items".
+The UPU's Integrated Product Plan, adopted at the 26th UPU Congress in Istanbul in September 2016, said goodbye to "letters" and "parcels", and hello to "postal items".

 The fundamental change in today's global mail mix,